Installation - 1 The Fast Track

 If you're looking for the real instructions, skip to the next section.
 (You can still use this section as an example.)

-Development tools.
-For 10.6, you should install Xcode 3.2.6, which can be downloaded from connect.apple.com after registering.
-For 10.7-10.9, installing the Xcode Command Line Tools is mandatory to use the most current build applications.
-This can be installed either by downloading it directly via connect.apple.com, through the Xcode application via the Components page of the Downloads tab of the Preferences, or on 10.9 by running the
+The Xcode Command Line Tools are mandatory.
+This package can be installed either by downloading it directly via developer.apple.com, through the Xcode application, on via the Components page of the Downloads tab of the Preferences on 10.7 and 10.8, or on 10.9 by running the

 command and choosing the Install button in the window that pops up, or you can install the full Xcode if you prefer.
 You may also need to use this command to update the tools, especially if you're having build problems.

-If you're doing a manual download, make sure that the tools you install match your Mac OS X version.
+If you're doing a manual download, make sure that the tools you install match your Mac OS X version as well as your Xcode app version (if that is present).

-from a Terminal.app window should suffice to make the system download it for you (10.7, 10.9) or open up a browser window from which you can download the latest Java JDK (10.8).
+from a Terminal.app window should suffice to make the system download it for you.

 Many other things that come with Mac OS X. This includes perl and curl.